-Teeth Whitening, also known as Tooth Bleaching, or Dental Bleaching, is a process that involves using peroxide to lighten the color of yellowed or graying teeth.
+Teeth Whitening, also known as Tooth Bleaching/Teeth Bleaching, or Dental Bleaching, is a process that involves using peroxide to lighten the color of yellowed or graying teeth.
 There are many kinds of over the counter whitening systems including toothpastes, mouth rinses, strips, and gels.
-However, when seeking teeth whitening from Cosmetic Dentist Dr. Edward A Alvarez, he will provide you with four different ways of getting your teeth white and bright.
+However, when seeking teeth whitening from Cosmetic Dentist Dr. Edward A Alvarez in our Manhattan, New York City office, he will provide you with four different ways of getting your teeth white and bright.

 While most patients will not experience any side effects when teeth whitening, some patients do report some mild tooth sensitivity.
 Dr. Alvarez describes tooth whitening as "Giving your teeth a facial".
 The peroxide gels in no way damage your enamel, and in fact work by forcing oxygen to clean the pores of the enamel and remove any organic stains that are trapped in those pores.
 A few days after the dental bleaching is done, the saliva will build up a protective layer to fill the pores in the enamel and the sensitivity disappears.
 Dr. Alvarez advises anyone undergoing tooth whitening to brush with an anti-sensitivity toothpaste both before, and after teeth bleaching.
 Many times, that will prevent sensitivity from appearing at all.
 Sometimes bleaching gel can get on the gums, particularly if teeth whitening is done using store bought bleaching trays, or by untrained non dental personnel such as at a tanning salon or at the mall, the gel can temporarily burn the gums causing irritation and tenderness.